- Chart

 Total Addressable Market (TAM)

-The TAM for the apparel and accessories market in the US is substantial, estimated to be in the hundreds of billions of dollars annually.
-Cato Corporation operates within the segments of women's and young misses' apparel and accessories, which represent a significant portion of this TAM.
-Cato's market share is relatively small compared to the overall TAM, indicating opportunities for growth, but also highlighting the intense competition.
+The total addressable market for women's apparel in the US is in the hundreds of billions of dollars.
+Cato Corporation operates within the affordable fashion segment of this market, targeting a significant portion of value-seeking consumers.
+Its market share is relatively small compared to the overall apparel market but significant within its specific niche.

 Upturn SWOT Analysis